Ryan Ryan Musikahan

-Ryan Ryan Musikahan is a Philippine late night weekly musical show on ABS-CBN, which ran from June 2, 1988, to July 6, 1995, hosted by Maestro Ryan Cayabyab.
+Ryan Ryan Musikahan is a Philippine television variety show broadcast by ABS-CBN.
+Hosted by Ryan Cayabyab, it aired from June 2, 1988 to July 6, 1995.

 Format

 The show featured some of the local and international artists thru musical numbers.
-The original version of the show was directed by Leo Rialp, who replaced Menchu Dalusong.
+The original version of the show was directed by Leo Rialp, then he replaced by Menchu Dalusong.

 In 1993, the show was reformatted and was held at various locations outside the studio (e.g. hotels).